I tried out the new ability to manage .env files with 1Password Environments

 20251116230340

-This will display the "Developer" section in the sidebar.
+This will display a "Developer" section in the sidebar.

 Open the Developer section in the sidebar.
-Click the [Show Environments] button in the Environments tile.
+Click the [Show environments] button on the environments tile.

 20251116222323

 Click the [New Environment] button.
-A dialog will appear to input the environment name.
-Enter an appropriate name and click the save button.
-In this case, I used the name of the app under development.
+An input dialog for the environment name will appear; enter an appropriate environment name and click the save button.
+For this example, I used the name of the app under development as the environment name.

 20251116222341